jo-hoe/pdf-bruteforcer/README.md

 This project is only for educational purposes.
-It demonstrates how easily a password can be guessed given information about the password is provided.
+It demonstrates how easily a password can be guessed given information about the password is provided and demostrates that the applied password is ineffective in providing security.

 ### Real Attacks

-In a real world scenario an attacker might us a faster programming language (e.g. C++) instead of Python to reduce the runtime.
+In a real world scenario an attacker might use a faster programming language (e.g. C++) instead of Python to reduce the runtime.
 If no additional details about the password about are known, attackers might use lists of common passwords and